The truth is out there.

 - Wicked-problem solving techniques.

-Using the Five-O Research Method will yield the high-quality data you need to make more informed, and therefore better, decisions.
-After all, the quality of your data impacts the quality of your decisions.
+My method yields the high-quality data you need to make more informed, and therefore better, decisions.